 WACKER has been addressing demographic change for many years.
-The average age of the Group’s workforce at the 2014 reporting date was 42.6.
-Employees at non-German sites are younger (average age: 39.5) than in Germany (43.6).
-The average age of executive staff was 52.6.
-In-house studies have shown that the percentage of employees in Germany who are over 50 will increase to 38 percent by 2020.
+The average age of the Group’s workforce at the 2016 reporting date was 43.
+Employees at non-German sites are younger than in Germany.
+The average age of executive staff was 52.4.

 To maintain our long-term innovative and competitive strength and to acquire and retain highly qualified employees, we have formulated ten strategic goals.
 These are: